QuantumCorrosion/QuantumCorrosion-website/content/talk/2020-corrosion-meeting.md

 +++
-title = "Fundamentals of the electrochemistry of the metal/electrolyte interface 2" publishDate = 2019-12-10T17:25:47+01:00
+title = "Fundamentals of the electrochemistry of the metal/electrolyte interface 2 (POSTPONED UNTIL 2022)" publishDate = 2019-12-10T17:25:47+01:00
 draft = false